DivyaSwamy/GettingandCleaningData/README.md

  For this step I first load library dplyr.

  Split is used to split dataframe df_final by subject.
 This will give us a list with 30 elements, one for each subject.
 On each element of this list, split is used again to separate by activity.
 Therefore, each subject list gets subsectioned into 6 lists based on activity label.
 The command sapply,calling function colMeans, in a for loop, is used to calculate the average of every variable for each activity and each subject.

+ Check:The final Matrix has dimensions of [180,81].The number of rows equal the number of subjects(30) times the number of activity recorded (6).

  Once the matrix is created, I rearrange the columns making subject the first column and activity the second.